Resource2024 | Image generated by ChatGPT

 Evaluate Credibility: Assess the reliability of all involved, considering consistency, motivations, and possible biases.

-Conclude and Act: Determine the validity of the allegations and recommend actions if necessary, such as disciplinary measures or changes to prevent future incidents.
+Conclude and Act: Determine the validity of the allegations and recommend actions if necessary, such as disciplinary action or changes to prevent future incidents.

 Document and Communicate Outcomes: Record the investigation's findings and actions taken, and inform those involved of the outcomes, ensuring transparency.